Jean Bodin: Cultural and universal history and geography

+Bodin's theory of the "Frankish Gauls", proposing a non-German genealogy for France, was still being reviled by Leibniz in the 18th century.
+Bodin argued that frank actually meant "free" in the Gallic language and, based on Caesar, he said the Gauls had crossed the Rhine to escape the Roman yoke, and so were called Franks, and the country of France derived its name from them (who were originally Gauls).
+Leon Poliakov discussed this in The Aryan Myth:

+Etymological speculation and childish word games of this kind have been rife in western history ever since the Fathers of the Church, but it was the humanists of the Renaissance who first utilized them in the service of a new born chauvinism.
+It may be remarked, furthermore, that Bodin's theory attributes to the Frankish Gauls certain virtues which were unknown to the enslaved Gauls.

 Historical disciples included Jacques Auguste de Thou and William Camden.
 The genre thus founded, drawing social conclusions, identified itself as "civil history", and was influenced particularly by Polybius.
 The Methodus has been called the first book to advance "a theory of universal history based on a purely secular study of the growth of civilisation".
 Bodin's secular attitude to history therefore goes some way to explain his perceived relationship to Machiavelli.
 While Bodin's common ground with Machiavelli is not so large, and indeed Bodin opposed the Godless vision of the world in Machiavelli, they are often enough paired, for example by A. C. Crombie as philosophical historians with contemporary concerns; Crombie also links Bodin with Francis Bacon, as rational and critical historians.
 Both Bodin and Machiavelli treat religion as situated historically.